asyncapi/learning-paths/100-level-AsyncAPI-Intro/step5.md

 ## AsyncAPI tools
 Ready to explore more of the AsyncAPI world?
 Check out the AsyncAPI tool ecosystem!

-- AsyncAPI Studio helps you design and create a blueprint for your asynchronous API.
+- [AsyncAPI Studio](https://github.com/asyncapi/studio) helps you design and create a blueprint for your asynchronous API.
-- AsyncAPI CLI (Command-Line Interface) helps you run AsyncAPI using text commands in a terminal.
+- [AsyncAPI CLI](https://github.com/asyncapi/cli) helps you run AsyncAPI using text commands in a terminal.
-- AsyncAPI Generator helps you plan and build the initial structure of your project.
+- [AsyncAPI Generator](https://github.com/asyncapi/generator) helps you plan and build the initial structure of your project.
 - And more!

 ## Extra resources